 A useful tip for children who worry

-Our Helping Hands service has a useful tip for children who are prone to anxious thoughts… keep them busy!
+One thing that can help children who are prone to anxious thoughts is to keep them busy.
 Helping Hands service Manager Sam said: “Fiddle toys or something to occupy busy hands can really help distract young people and draw their attention away from worrying.”

 It’s worth discussing these items with teachers at the school beforehand and checking that they’re happy for your child to use them.